ebzzry/ebzzry.github.io/en/fkd/human.md

 ### Lean forward

-Consider this: as you are communicating with someone, he moves his body away from you.
+Consider this: as you are communicating with someone, they move their body away from you.
 What message does it send you?
 Compare this with someone, who leans forward to listen to you.
 What happened is that the mere act of moving forward reduces the distance between the origin of the sound—his mouth, to the destination of the sound—your ears.
 In terms of the speed at which sound travels on average on air, this distance is negligible.
 However, it means a lot to the one who is speaking.
-You signal to him that you are committed to receiving his messages.
+You signal to them that you are committed to receiving their messages.
 You show that you are actively participating in the conversation.

 ### Display open palms

-When we display our palms to the listener, we invoke a sense of participation, one that shows that the one with open palms makes himself vulnerable.
+When we display our palms to the listener, we invoke a sense of participation, one that shows that the one with open palms makes themself vulnerable.
 This is due in part to our anatomy—our palms are fleshly and sensitive.
 If the inside of our hands are wounded, our ability to hold and grip things are greatly compromised.
 When we display our palms, we display openness, we display willingness to learn, we display trust.